hashkat/hashkat/docs/tutorial12.md

         follow: {function: linear, y_intercept: 0.1, slope: 0.1}
 ```

+**Note**: the *add* rate can also be a linear function.

 ### Agent - Tweet Rate

-Defined in the *agents* section of **INFILE.yaml**, an agent's tweet rate dictates the amount of tweets an agent makes of the particular agent type per ismulated minute.
-The function of this rate can be either constant or linear.
-For a constant tweet rate, the function must be set to *constant* and it must have a value of 0 or greater assigned to it.
+Defined in the *agents* section of *INFILE.yaml*, the *tweet* rate dictates the amount of tweets an agent of that particular agent type makes per simulated minute.
+The function of this rate can be either *constant* or *linear*.
+For a constant *tweet* rate, the *function* must be set to *constant* and it must have a *value* of 0 or greater assigned to it.

 ```python
 agents: